H4K4M/BankApplication/README.md

 ## Setup

-1. Run `docker-compose up` from root directory to start the services.
+1. Run `docker-compose up --build` from root directory to start the services.

 ## Features